Medical Malpractice Litigation

-Thomson, Rhodes & Cowie, since its inception in 1983, has maintained as an important part of its practice the defense of physicians, hospitals and managed care organizations in professional and general liability litigation.
-Thomson, Rhodes and Cowie has successfully represented healthcare providers throughout Western Pennsylvania.
-Each of our senior attorneys have handled catastrophic type claims, as well as many of the more routine medical malpractice lawsuits.
-Along with a solid reputation for our work in this area, we have developed strong and helpful working relationships with physicians, hospital administrators, risk managers, and claims personnel.
+Since our firm’s inception in 1983, Thomson, Rhodes & Cowie, P.C., has maintained as an important part of its practice the defense of physicians, hospitals and managed care organizations in professional and general liability litigation.
+We have successfully represented health care providers throughout western Pennsylvania.
+Each of our senior attorneys have handled catastrophic-type claims as well as many of the more routine medical malpractice lawsuits.
+Along with a solid reputation for our work in this area, we have developed strong and helpful working relationships with physicians, hospital administrators, risk managers and claims personnel.
 These partnerships have yielded excellent results.

-Each of the senior attorneys who are assigned professional negligence cases has approximately 20 years of experience in this special area.
+Each of our senior attorneys who are assigned professional negligence cases has approximately 20 years of experience in this special area.

 We view each case as one that may eventually go to trial and, therefore, give careful attention to structuring the best possible defense.
 Realizing the importance of every detail – from well-crafted pleadings to fully prepared witnesses at the time of depositions – our attorneys take every step necessary to position our medical malpractice clients for a strong and convincing defense at trial.